BritishPandaChick/disney-codes/log.md

 - Figure out what is causing the horizontal scroll bar at the bottom of all screen size versions of the site

 **Link(s) for the day's work:** [30 Days 30 Sites Beverage](https://github.com/BritishPandaChick/30sites-beverage)

+## Day 37: July 7, 2020
+**What I Did Today:** Fix style issues creating horizontal scroll bar on beverage website.
+Adjust margin and width in mobile.scss for buttons.

+**Day Summary:** The beverage website is officially finished!
+I spent the entire session working on all screen versions of the site.
+I took a few minutes to look at each version of the site.
+I removed all the scss code to see what the website looked without styles and double check if the HTML was the cause the horizontal scroll bar.
+Oddly the scroll bar wasn't appearing with just the HTML code so I think the issue is with the styles.
+After adding the styles back to the scss files, I started to play around with the width for the base styles to see if this would help remove the horizontal scroll bar.
+It took sometime playing around with the different properties and selectors, but I figured it out.
+It turns out that the issue was with container class in the tablet.scss and style.scss files having a width of 100%.
+In the mobile.scss file, I removed the width from the full-width class.
+I didn't make too many changes to the tablet.scss and style.scss files, but I went back into the mobile.scss to adjust the width of the buttons and margins so they fit on the page.

+**Tomorrow's List:**
+- Start set up for printing company website

+**Link(s) for the day's work:** [30 Days 30 Sites Beverage](https://github.com/BritishPandaChick/30sites-beverage)